DAMP

 Catalan – Majólica / Holland – Delft / England – Majolica / France – Faience / Italy – Maiolica/ Spain – Mayólica.

 If you want to learn how to work in the Majolica Method of decorating you can do it through this web or buy my digital book in Internet.
-Link to The Majolica Method
+Go to: The Majolica Method

 ca: DENSÍMETRE